-The bill amends the Transportation Code to establish new regulations regarding license plates and license plate windshield insignia for passenger cars and light trucks.
-It mandates that applicants for vehicle registration must receive a set of two license plates, and it allows for the display of only a rear license plate if the vehicle lacks a front mounting feature.
-In such cases, the vehicle must also display a license plate windshield insignia, which the department will issue upon payment of a prescribed fee.
-The bill outlines the requirements for obtaining this insignia, including the need for the vehicle owner to possess the unmounted license plate while operating the vehicle.
+The bill, H.B.
+No. 1607, amends the Transportation Code to introduce new regulations regarding license plates and license plate windshield insignia for passenger cars and light trucks.
+It mandates that applicants for vehicle registration must receive a set of two license plates, and allows for the display of only a rear license plate if the vehicle lacks a front feature for mounting a plate.
+In such cases, a license plate windshield insignia must be displayed inside the vehicle's front windshield.
+The bill also establishes a fee for the issuance of this insignia and outlines the rules for its application and display.

 Statutes affected: Introduced: Transportation Code 504.010, Transportation Code 504.943 (Transportation Code 504)